-Our transportation analysis indicates that new development proposals could be accommodated in the area assuming that additional traffic signals, enhanced commuter rail service and other TDM measures are implemented adequately to modify the current projected mode share for the area.
-The thresholds at which the different measures and other improvements are undertaken within the phasing of development should be an important consideration of any development.
+This study's transportation analysis indicates that new development proposals could be accommodated in the area assuming that additional traffic signals, enhanced commuter rail service and other TDM measures are implemented adequately to modify the current projected mode share for the area.
+The thresholds at which the different measures and other improvements are undertaken within the phasing of development should be an important consideration of any development to be reviewed as part of the BRA's Article 80 process.